larryli/PuTTY/windows/README.txt

 If you want to use the command-line-only file transfer utility PSCP, you will probably want to put the PuTTY installation directory on your PATH.
 How you do this depends on your version of Windows.
-On Windows NT and 2000, you can set it using Control Panel > System; on Windows 95 you will need to edit AUTOEXEC.BAT.
+On Windows NT, 2000, and XP, you can set it using Control Panel > System;
+on Windows 95, 98, and Me, you will need to edit AUTOEXEC.BAT.
 Consult your Windows manuals for details.

 What do I do if it doesn't work?
 --------------------------------